 “We rented a place we’d never seen, and we just made these huge decisions to get closer to the city so we could get help.”

-Within months, she noticed that her youngest child, Eden, was also displaying signs of hearing impairment.
+Within months, she noticed that her youngest child, Eden, also displayed hearing impairment.

-“I remember going to the audiologist and I said to them, I need to do a hearing test with the little one.
-They said I’m paranoid, it’s because I know what’s happened, so I’m feeling on edge about everything.”
+“I remember going to the audiologist, and I told them I needed to do a hearing test with the little one.
+They said I’m paranoid because I know what’s happened, so I’m feeling on edge about everything.”

 Birdsey said she knew something was wrong because she noticed that her daughter did not always listen and that she was only saying a few words.
 She insisted the audiologist test her.